Phidica/sublime-fish/README.md

     <string>string.quoted, string - string.unquoted</string>

 This will exclude unquoted strings from receiving string highlighting, but it also explicitly enforces string highlighting on quoted strings to ensure that quoted strings embedded within unquoted strings (such as via a command substitution) receive the correct highlighting.

+This should have no negative effects on other syntaxes which use strings, provided they follow convention and correctly scope them as "string.quoted".

 Contribution
 ------------